banderson623/banderson623.github.com/_posts/2013-05-24-motivation.md

 These things take determination and discipline, even if you do get significant value out of writing software.

-...and of course these motivations play into things even more importantly than vocational tasks...
+...and of course these motivations play into things even more important than career-oriented tasks...

+## Apprenticing
+_"a person who is learning a trade from a skilled employer."_

+I've been incredibly fortunate to have worked with great software developers and architects.
+Many who have taken a serious interest in my development.
+They have given me countless hours of coaching, modeling and encouragement.
+They have patiently reviewed my code, demanded perfection and stood by, hopefully, as a I stretched my programming-wings.
+Not only did they model the craft of writing software, they demonstrated the responsibility I have to pass this art on to others. _Thank you Ed, Erik, Hristo and Margaret!_

 [^1]: This is from an email interchange between me and a couple of friends.
 I was trying to understand what I wanted in a job.

 [^2]: [Expert Performance and Deliberate Practice](http://www.psy.fsu.edu/faculty/ericsson/ericsson.exp.perf.html) from which [Malcolm Gladwell coined his 10,000 hours](http://www.gladwell.com/outliers/outliers_excerpt1.html)

 [^3]: from the Whole Earth Catalog, referenced by Steve Jobs' 2005 Stanford Commencement speech.
+You can read the [Full transcript](http://www.networkworld.com/community/print/82638) and watch the [video](http://www.youtube.com/watch?v=VHWUCX6osgM).
+Here is a excerpt:
-[Transcript](http://www.networkworld.com/community/print/82638) and [video](http://www.youtube.com/watch?v=VHWUCX6osgM)  "When I was young, there was an amazing publication called The Whole Earth Catalog, which was one of the bibles of my generation.
+> "When I was young, there was an amazing publication called The Whole Earth Catalog, which was one of the bibles of my generation.
 It was created by a fellow named Stewart Brand not far from here in Menlo Park, and he brought it to life with his poetic touch.
 This was in the late 1960's, before personal computers and desktop publishing, so it was all made with typewriters, scissors, and polaroid cameras.
 It was sort of like Google in paperback form, 35 years before Google came along: it was idealistic, and overflowing with neat tools and great notions.
 Stewart and his team put out several issues of The Whole Earth Catalog, and then when it had run its course, they put out a final issue.
 It was the mid-1970s, and I was your age.
 On the back cover of their final issue was a photograph of an early morning country road, the kind you might find yourself hitchhiking on if you were so adventurous.
 Beneath it were the words: "Stay Hungry.
 Stay Foolish.
 It was their farewell message as they signed off.
 Stay Hungry.
 Stay Foolish."
 [Full